apurba3050/BookStore/README.md

 ### On Backend project

-- CURD Operation on C#
+- CURD Operation by C#
 -  Entities
 -  Context
 -  ORM